SegmentationViolator/nvf-config/README.md

     };
 ```

-add the following to your systemPackages (or wherever you wish),
+add the following to your systemPackages (for a system-wide installation),

 ```nix
     nvf-config.packages.x86_64-linux.neovim